 Did you get in?

 I only applied to three schools.
-NYU and some tiny college in southern Vermont rejected me as having not enough experience—but Columbia, then the second ranked writing school in the country, took me in and gave me a Fellowship!
+Both NYU and some tiny college in southern Vermont rejected me as having not enough experience—but Columbia, then the second-ranked writing school in the country, took me in and gave me a fellowship!

 Last question: What's in the works?

-I have a novel about an actress that is out at six publishing houses.
-While they ponder its merit, I’m twiddling my thumbs and working on a story collection.
+I have a novel about an opera singer that is out at six publishing houses.
+While they ponder its merit, I'm twiddling my thumbs and working on a story collection.
 Wish me luck.